Trusted WordPress tutorials, when you need them most.

 Editing form fields in WPForms

-You can also add any new form field from the left column by simply clicking on it.
+You can also add new form fields from the left column by clicking on them.

 The new field will appear at the bottom of your form, just above the Submit button.